cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 **Example 2**

-To create a connection for a MongoDB instance named 'mongo-test':
+To create a connection for a MongoDB instance named "mongo-test":

 ~~~ruby